T.Agaram

+Thiru malai Agaram is an area in north Chennai in India.

-T.Agaram or Thiru malai Agaram is located 1 km from Pennadam towards North Direction rich in production of Sugarcane, Paddy and Dairy.
+T.Agaram is located 1 km from Pennadam towards North Direction rich in production of Sugarcane, Paddy and Dairy.
 T.Agaram is divided into east and west.
 Casteist Hindu Dwell in T. Agaram East & Scheduled Caste People dwell in T. Agaram West.
 T.Agaram is a cultural and traditional village.